soapdog/firefoxos-quick-guide/front.md

 # Feedback & Pull Requests

-This is a Free and Open book and I am anxious to receive all feedback that you guys can give me.
+This is a Free and Open book and I am anxious to receive all feedback that you people can give me.
 All the content of the book is at a [GitHub repository](https://github.com/soapdog/firefoxos-quick-guide) and is built using Markdown (with some extensions by Leanpub).
 To give me feedback, bug fixes and improvements just send me a pull request.
 Thanks in advance for all contributions.

 The Git repository for this book is at [https://github.com/soapdog/firefoxos-quick-guide](https://github.com/soapdog/firefoxos-quick-guide).